Patient education: Endometriosis (Beyond the Basics)

 Adult women can take the full dose of a GnRH agonist for up to 12 months.
 There are concerns about using GnRH agonists at full strength for more than 12 months.
 Women who use GnRH agonists lose bone density, and this can become serious over time.
 One way to minimize bone loss is to take hormonal "add-back" treatment (adding very small amounts of either estrogen or a synthetic progestin) in addition to the GnRH agonist.

 Taking hormonal add-back can also help to treat the most common side effects of GnRH agonists, which are menopausal symptoms (hot flashes, vaginal dryness, decreased libido, insomnia).
-(See "Gonadotropin releasing hormone agonists for long-term treatment of endometriosis".)
+(See "Endometriosis: Long-term treatment with gonadotropin-releasing hormone agonists".)

 Surgery — Surgery might be an option to treat endometriosis if you: